39 - Easy come, easy go

 If the visitor had come a bit later, he wouldn’t have lost his points.

 A researcher performed a lengthy experiment regarding the properties of plasma in a Plasma Enhanced Chemical Vapour Deposition reactor.
 He hadn’t saved the most recent data of the measurement as a theoretician of the project came to visit the lab and to discuss his models.
-The visitor pressed a key on the keyboard and deleted the data of latest measurement by accident.
-Fortunately, only one measurement point of the measurement series was lost and so they could still be used for the study.
-The data could not be restored.
+The visitor pressed a key on the keyboard and deleted the latest test measurement data by accident.
+Fortunately, only one measurement point of the measurement series was lost so that they were still usable for the study.
+The lost data, however, could not be restored.

 The story shows that data should be saved and backed-up as soon as possible to prevent data loss.
 In addition, distractions should be avoided during the documentation and saving of data to prevent errors.